PINTO 7 DIVISION RULES

 GAME PRELIMINARIES

-The home team will provide the official scorekeeper and post scores on the BSWB Scorecard.
-The visiting team will provide a scoreboard operator to work in conjunction with the official scorekeeper.
-The operator will be required to pick up the scoreboard remote and leave their driver’s license as a deposit.
+The home team will provide the official scorekeeper and post scores on the BSWB website.
 After each game, the manager or coach of each team and the umpire-in-chief will sign the official scorecard, which will serve as the official record of innings played in the game by each player.

 The home team will be responsible for putting out the bases and chalking the field.
 The visiting team will be responsible for raking, watering, and cleanup after their game (this includes Saturday games).
-Visiting Managers/Coaches are responsible to put all bases and equipment in the storage box after the last game of the day.
+Visiting Managers/Coaches are responsible for putting all bases and equipment in the storage box after the last game of the day.

 All team members on the roster for that game will be listed in the batting order.
 All players will bat according to this batting order.
 Players arriving late to a game will have their names placed at the bottom of the batting order.

-Catchers shall wear catcher's helmet, mask, and throat protector (Hockey-style masks have the throat protector incorporated in their design).
+Catchers shall wear catcher's helmet, mask and throat protector (Hockey-style masks have the throat protector incorporated in their design), chest protector, and shin guards.
+A player warming up a pitcher on the field or in the bullpen must wear a catcher’s protective helmet and mitt.

 All players are required to wear Athletic Supporters with Protective Cup or will not play in that game until a protective cup is worn.
 No metal cleats are allowed.

 The home team shall occupy the third base dugout.
-Only team members, manager, and coaches are permitted in the dugout during games.
+Only team members, managers, and coaches are permitted in the dugout during games.
 The manager and "coach of record" are to remain in the dugout or coach's box during games.
 No alcohol, profanity, or use of tobacco in any form is allowed.
-No bat persons are allowed.
+No bat person is allowed.

 No ball buckets are allowed on the playing field during the game.